Transforming unwanted emotions into something more useful

 Once we have this clarity then we can look for new ways to put it into practice.

-Then we can let go of looking back at what we have lost and shift our focus instead to creating what we most want.
+We can let go of looking back at what we have lost and shift our focus to looking forward to create what we most want.

-We can transform our feelings of loss into inspiration to build whatever we care about most.
+We can transform our feelings of loss into inspiration to build what we care most about.

-In this way we can turn sadness into joy, exhilaration, and flow.
+In this way we turn sadness into joy, exhilaration, and flow.

 .

-The unwanted emotions we are bound to sometimes feel during this time of change are just temporary.
-We weren’t feeling them a month ago and we won’t be feeling them a month from now.
+The unwanted emotions that we are bound to feel sometimes during this time of change are just temporary.
+We weren’t feeling them a week ago and we won’t be feeling them a week from now.
 They are not truth.
-They are just signals and signposts that show us what we care about most.
-And if we transform them then we can use them to build energy and enthusiasm to create the world we most want.
+They are signals and signposts that show us what we care about most.
+And we can transform them to build the clarity, courage, and enthusiasm to create the world we most want.

 Have you or the people around you been feeling any unwanted emotions lately?
-Would it be useful to transform these emotions into the focus and inspiration that will lead you towards wherever you most want to be?
+Would it be useful to transform these emotions into the clarity, courage, and inspiration that will lead you to where you most want to be?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.